School bus collides with tanker in South Carolina, video shows

-GILBERT, South Carolina (WJW) – More than a dozen children are recovering after their school bus collided with a tanker in Gilbert, South Carolina, on Thursday.
+GILBERT, S.C.
+(WJW) – More than a dozen children are recovering after their school bus collided with a tanker in Gilbert, South Carolina, on Thursday.

 The accident sent 18 people, 17 of them children, to the hospital, according to local news outlet WIS-TV.